 Do you have to be vaccinated?

-Unless you are a Maltese citizen, it would appear so.
+Unless you are a Maltese citizen, or a child under 12, it would appear so.

 “As from the 30 June, only fully vaccinated persons can travel to Malta from the United Kingdom,” reads the Visit Malta website.

 What are the rules in Malta and what’s open?

 Passengers on public transport, including the Gozo ferry, must wear face masks.

 Masks are mandatory in all public spaces, indoor and outdoor, for all those aged three and over, with fines levied for non-compliance.
 From 1 July a maximum of two people may remove their masks in outside public spaces if they have been vaccinated and they have an official vaccination certificate.